 All Edmontonians living active for life.

-- Strengthening the sectors
+- Strengthening the sector

 - Giving voice to issues affecting sport, active living and active recreation